Homing through Reinforcement Learning: Results

 In summary, the single-agent results reveal that the homing performance depends non-monotonically on $D_r$.
 At low noise, trajectories are nearly deterministic with minimal variability, while intermediate $D_r$ leads to the largest fluctuations in $\langle T_{\mathrm{home}} \rangle$ due to strong competition between noise and learning.
 Beyond a characteristic value $D_r^{*}$, frequent reorientations render the motion diffusive but more statistically uniform, causing both the mean homing time and its spread to decrease.
 The resetting statistics further support this trend: the mean number of resets and the effective reset rate $\nu$ increase steadily with $D_r$, and the reset-interval distribution yields a characteristic time $\tau^{*}$ that follows a power-law dependence giving two different scaling regimes for $D_r \leq D_r^{*}$ and $D_r > D_r^{*}$.
-Now we study the results for the system with more than one agent.
+Before moving to the two-agent and multi-agent systems, we first examine the evolution of the Q-matrix elements and the associated action-selection statistics to gain insight into the learning dynamics underlying the homing process.